jupyterlab/jupyter-collaboration/docs/source/configuration.md

 # If None, the document will be kept in memory forever.
 jupyter lab --YDocExtension.document_cleanup_delay=100

-# Whether notebooks loaded from disk should be streamed progressively (default: True).
+# Whether documents loaded from disk should be streamed progressively (default: True).
-jupyter lab --YDocExtension.notebook_load_progressively=False
+jupyter lab --YDocExtension.document_load_progressively=False

-# Delay notebook cell outputs larger than this size in MB during progressive loading (default: 100).
+# Delay document outputs larger than this size in MB during progressive loading (default: 100).
-# If None, outputs are loaded with their cells.
+# If None, outputs are loaded with their content.
-jupyter lab --YDocExtension.notebook_output_delay_threshold_mb=50
+jupyter lab --YDocExtension.document_output_delay_threshold_mb=50

 # The YStore class to use for storing Y updates (default: JupyterSQLiteYStore).
 jupyter lab --YDocExtension.ystore_class=pycrdt.store.TempFileYStore